bv-ankit/wp-mirror/index.md

-Here's the index of the Go project in markdown format:

 # WordPress Update Server Project Index
+This index provides an overview of the project structure, file summaries, and function signatures with their inputs and outputs.

 ## Files and Summaries